Here's a controversial take: discipline is overrated. It's what people lean on when they don't understand the game they're playing.

 2. Try to identify what's bothering you.

-Sometimes you can:
+Sometimes you can identify it:

-→ Someone has something you don't?
+→ Someone has something you don't, and it's triggering comparison?

-→ Don't know what to do next?
+→ You don't know what to do next and you're stuck in analysis?

-3. Fall back to abstract, vibe-based thinking.
+4. Fall back to mediocre.

 → What does Alex want in abstract?
+Not specifically.
+Just in vibes.
+What's the general direction?

 → What would mediocre Alex do right now?

 What would any average person in your position do to not fall behind?
+What's the floor?
+What's the minimum that keeps you in the game?

 → If it's physical: Walk.
 Do one mile.
 Eat clean today.
+Just don't regress.

 → If it's social: Text one person.
 Show up to one thing.
+Just stay in the arena.

-4. Do that.
+5. Do that.

 Why this works:

-When you're thrown off, you're not thinking clearly.
-You're in a weird state.
 Trying to find the perfect answer from that state is like trying to navigate with a broken compass.
+You're just going to go in circles.
+You're going to spiral.

 You need to reset first.
 Get back to baseline.
 Do something you know is right even when you can't think straight.

 That's what mediocre is for.
 It's the floor.
 The thing you do even when everything else is unclear.
+When you don't know if you're going the right direction, when you don't know if this is the right path, when you can't see the full picture - you still know what mediocre looks like.

 The clarity comes from doing, not from thinking.